A podcast studio setup with four black chairs, microphones on stands, and a camera facing a backdrop of the Hollywood sign.

 Why Look for Alternatives?

 Now, don’t get me wrong.
 The likes of USC, NYU, and AFI have their merits.
-But sometimes, the less-trodden paths hold surprising gems.
+But sometimes, the less-trodden paths hold surprising treasures.
 Besides, isn’t there something appealing about not being in debt for the rest of your life?
-Not to mention, these alternative schools might actually offer some opportunities that the ‘big names’ can’t.
-There’s a growing recognition of their quality and the creative environments they offer.
+Not to mention, these alternative schools might actually offer some distinctive opportunities that the ‘big names’ can’t.
+There’s a growing recognition of their quality and the distinctive creative environments they offer.

 The Rising Stars of Film Education